-No, you cannot be legally fired for filing for bankruptcy.
-I will give you a longer explanation about that in a second, but for now you should think about your fears – why are you afraid your employer would fire you if he or she found out about your bankruptcy filing?
+For now you should think about your fears – why are you afraid your employer would fire you if they found out about your bankruptcy filing?
 Bankruptcies are legal and not uncommon, and normally are not necessarily a reflection on your character as a person.

-Even if your employer does find out about the bankruptcy, he or she cannot fire you because of it.
+Even if your employer does find out about the bankruptcy, they cannot fire you because of it.
 Under federal law, no employer can fire an employee because the employee either filed for bankruptcy, has not paid a debt that was discharged in bankruptcy, or was insolvent before the bankruptcy.

 However, you can still be fired for other reasons unrelated to the bankruptcy.
 If you slack off at work, or if your company is downsizing, and you just happen to be going through a bankruptcy at the time, that does not mean that your job is protected.
 You can still be terminated for other reasons.
 The key issue is being able to prove that the loss of your job was related to the bankruptcy, not other issues.